 Whatever the future holds for Tech Qualled, Todd is confident of one thing.
 Should his small business ever need to call for reinforcements again, its request won’t be ignored.
 “Guaranty is our bank now,” Todd affirms.
 “They truly understand the dynamics of our business, and they’re rooting for us to succeed.
 As we build future financial models for Tech Qualled, Guaranty will be our partner, helping us optimize our liquidity and ability to support our veterans.”

-If you’re a veteran transitioning to the civilian workforce and are interested in a career in high-tech sales — or a tech company interested in hiring veterans — you can learn more about Tech Qualled’s, training program by Following our Facebook Page: https://www.facebook.com/techqualled or connecting with us on LinkedIn: https://www.linkedin.com/company/tech-qualled/
+If you’re a veteran transitioning to the civilian workforce and are interested in a career in high-tech sales — or a tech company interested in hiring veterans — you can learn more about our, Tech Qualled’s, training program by Following our Facebook Page: https://www.facebook.com/techqualled or connecting with us on LinkedIn: https://www.linkedin.com/company/tech-qualled/

 About Guaranty Bank & Trust

 At Guaranty Bank & Trust, we understand and appreciate the incredible diversity that defines Texas’ small business community.
 We also admire the courage and devotion it takes to start an organization that aims to make a positive impact.
 If you’re looking for a financial services provider who can help you make your entrepreneurial vision a reality, look no further than your nearest Guaranty Bank & Trust location.
 You can also contact our Custom Care Center at (888) 572-9881 or book a video appointment today.
 Our friendly, caring, and collaborative bankers can’t wait to learn more about your goals and strategies for success.